exciteresearch/AITanx/README.md

+Welcome to AITanx
-Welcome AITanx - The definitive AI Tanx JavaScript coding experience
+- A definitive Artificial Intelligence Tank JavaScript coding experience
 ==============
 version 1.0.0
 Learn to Code Robots in a 3D Arena